Mirantis/mke-docs/content/docs/operations/kubernetes/_index.md

     requestTimeout: 1m0s
 ```

-Advanced: the API server may be further configured using the `extraArgs` field.
-This map creates runtime flags that are passed directly to the kube-apiserver process.
+You can further configure a kubelet using the `extraArgs` field.
+This YAML map creates runtime flags that are passed directly to the kube-apiserver process.

 ## kube-controller-manager

-The Kubernetes controller manager is a daemon that embeds the core control loops shipped with Kubernetes.
-In applications of robotics and automation, a control loop is a non-terminating loop that regulates the state of the system.
-In Kubernetes, a controller is a control loop that watches the shared state of the cluster through the apiserver and makes changes attempting to move the current state towards the desired state.
-Examples of controllers that ship with Kubernetes today are the replication controller, endpoints controller, namespace controller, and serviceaccounts controller.
+The Kubernetes controller manager is a daemon that embeds the core control loops that ship with Kubernetes.
+In Kubernetes, a controller is a control loop that watches the shared state of the cluster through the kube-apiserver, making changes designed to move the current state towards the desired state.
+Examples of controllers that ship with Kubernetes are the replication controller, endpoints controller, namespace controller, and the service accounts controller.

-It may be configured for all controllers using the `controllerManager` section of the MKE config.
+You can configure all Kubernetes controllers through the `controllerManager` section of the MKE configuration file, an example of which follows:

 ```yaml
 spec: